 How to Change Proceed to Checkout Text in WooCommerce

-1. Programmatically
+- Programmatically

-2. With plugins
+- With plugins

 Let’s have a closer look at both of them.

-1) How to Change Proceed To Checkout Text using a Theme Function
+1) How to Change Proceed to Checkout Text using a Theme Function

 Let’s start with the programmatic method of customizing the checkout text in WooCommerce by adding a custom function to the functions.php file.

-The process is quite simple and all you need to do is to paste a small code script to your functions.php file.
-Before starting, we recommend you backup your site and use a child theme.
-Apart from being safer, with a child theme, you ensure that if you update your theme, your customization won’t be overwritten by the new theme files.
+Apart from being safer, using a child theme ensures that if you update your theme, your customization won’t be overwritten by the new theme files.
 That’s why it’s always a good practice to install a child theme on your site.

 Once you’ve done that, open your WP Admin Dashboard and head to Appearance > Theme editor.
 Then, click Theme Functions or functions.php on the theme files sidebar on the right.